Home > News

 Read More »

-Join us for our next meeting, Tuesday, July 7 through the Zoom video conferencing platform 6:30 to 8 PM.
-Members who want a critique, please send a manuscript (no more than 1200 words) by 5 PM Monday, July 6 to as a Word attachment.
-We will screen-share your manuscript so members and guests can provide peer critiques.
-Attendees will share ...
+Join us for our next Zoom meeting, on the second Tuesday of the month through the Zoom video conferencing platform 6:30 to 8 PM.
+Members who want a critique, please send a manuscript (no more than 1200 words) by 5 PM the Monday prior to as a Word attachment.
+We will screen-share your manuscript so members and guests can provide peer critiques. ...

 Read More »